miku/rclone/backend/vault/README.md

               Username: admin
 ```

-## Known limitations
+## Known Limitations

 This is a working prototype and while continuously tested against our
-development and QA vault instances, limitations and rough edges remain.
+development and QA Vault instances, limitations and rough edges remain.

 * read and write support **only on the command line** level (mount and serve are read only)
-* currently, if you copy data from another cloud service to vault, data needs
+* currently, if you copy data from another cloud service to vault, data will be
-  to be stored temporarily on the machine where rclone runs
+  stored temporarily on the machine where rclone runs

-## Example commands
+## Example Commands

-Note: Most examples show abbreviated outputs.
-To show debug output, append `-v`
+Rclone has [great docs on its own](https://rclone.org/docs/); the following are
-or `-vv` to the command.
+just a few typical usage examples.

 ### Quota and Usage